Dornsife College of Letters, Arts and Sciences

-ECON 513 Practice of Econometrics (4) Application of econometric tools using standard econometric software packages for microcomputers; empirical applications to selected economic problems of estimation and inference.
-Prerequisite: ECON 401.
+ECON 513 Practice of Econometrics (4, FaSpSm) Application of econometric tools using standard econometric software packages for microcomputers; empirical applications to selected economic problems of estimation and inference.
+Prerequisite: ECON 318.

 ECON 523 Economic History and Development (4) Historical trends in developed and developing societies in various aspects of modernization such as human resources, capital, technology, resource allocation, income distribution, international relations.
 Prerequisite: ECON 303.

-ECON 527 Classical Economic Theory and Its Critics (4) Classical economic theory; its precursors, main contributors, extensions, and critics; focus upon the writings and ideas of Smith, Say, Malthus, Ricardo, Mill, and Marx.
+ECON 527 Theory of Value: Classical Origins and Neoclassical Critique (4, Fa) Classical economic theory; its precursors, main contributors, extensions, and critics; focus upon the writings and ideas of Smith, Say, Malthus, Ricardo, Mill and Marx.
 Prerequisite: ECON 303 and ECON 305.